Tailored support to help you shine

-Based within CASE, our Academic Skills Centre (ASC) is open to all our higher and further education students, offering a range of study-based support delivered by specialist lecturers to help you discover your full potential.
+Based within CASE, our Academic Skills Centre (ASC) is open to all our higher and further education students, offering a range of study-based support delivered by our Academic Development Tutors/Academic Librarians to help you discover your full potential.

-If you are a college student, you can also meet one of our expert advisers at ‘The Pod’, our drop-in centre at Richmond House (4th floor library).
+If you are a college student, you can also meet one of our expert advisers in the Summer Row ASC (6th floor).

 What do sessions cover?

 Sessions with the ASC are driven by what you need, which might include help with:

 - Assignments and projects, including how to structure your work

 - Essay writing – how your text flows, using the correct language

 - Tips on how to get a better grade